 We spoke to mum-of-two Florence, whose eldest daughter, aged 10, is in a top class at a popular school.
-To date, her daughter has managed to keep up with her schoolwork, and tuition is kept in mind only as a last-resort option.
+To date, her daughter has managed to keep up with her schoolwork and tuition is considered a last-resort option.
 As Florence puts it, the journey is “not without heartaches and struggles,” but she prefers to “keep learning in-house rather than pay hefty sums for tuition.”
-Below, she shares her daughter’s study routine with us, and recommends her favourite learning resources.
+Below, she shares her daughter’s study routine with us and recommends her favourite learning resources.

 How did you choose your daughters’ school?
 I chose the school mainly because I am an “old girl.”
 However, it was also because I felt it is a good school that provides a holistic education.
 This school focuses not just on results, but also on the spiritual, emotional, and social development of the students.
 I had a wonderful time when I was in the school, and as I am a Christian, I value the Christian environment that the school provides; it’s a place where my daughters can grow stronger in our faith.

 On average, how are your 10-year-old’s grades?
 Her grades are around 90%.
 The results of her four subjects fluctuate slightly but work out to be fairly equal.
 So she might score higher in Maths and Chinese for one exam, but do better in English and Science for another.